What is Balkan? A Comprehensive Guide to the Region

 Visas In The Balkan Countries

-The visa requirements for the countries of the former Yugoslavia, as well as Albania and Macedonia, are described in this article.
+This article explains the visa requirements for the countries of the former Yugoslavia, Albania, and Macedonia.

 Visa Requirements For Visiting The Former Yugoslav Republics

-Citizens from most western European countries can enter Bosnia and Herzegovinain without a visa.
+Citizens from most Western European countries can enter Bosnia and Herzegovina without a visa.
 However, citizens of Australia, Canada, New Zealand, South Africa, and the United States need visas to visit the country.
 Bus travel reigns supreme in the Balkans (but that doesn’t mean they always run on time).

 Citizens of the following countries do not require a visa to enter Bosnia and Herzegovina: Andorra, Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Monaco, Netherlands, Norway, Poland, Portugal, Romania, San Marino, Slovakia, Slovenia, Spain, Sweden, Switzerland, Turkey, Ukraine, and the UK.

-Citizens of other countries are welcome to apply for citizenship, but they must prove that they have lived in the country for at least five years.
+People from other countries can apply for citizenship.
+However, they must show that they have lived in the country for at least five years.
 If you want to become a citizen of another country, it is essential to understand what this means and how it works.
 You will need to provide proof of your identity, residency status, and financial resources.
-This is particularly important for long-term travelers as the days spent in those three Balkan nations are not included in the 90-day Schengen Zone limit.
+This is especially important for long-term travelers.
+The days spent in those three Balkan countries do not count toward the 90-day Schengen Zone limit.

-However, one of the most significant difficulties for Balkan travel is finding reliable information on timetables, costs, and points of departure.
+One of the biggest challenges for traveling in the Balkans is finding reliable information.
+This includes timetables, costs, and departure points.
 Greece is also famous worldwide for its thousands of islands dotting the Ionian and Aegean Seas.
-The most challenging country to travel around is Albania, where public transport is based on fourgons (minibusses), and usually, there is no fixed schedule or even bus stations.
+The hardest country to travel in is Albania.
+Public transport relies on fourgons (minibusses).
+There is often no fixed schedule or bus stations.

 Banja Luka

 Banja Luka is the capital of Republika Srpska and one of two cities in Bosnia and Herzegovina.
-It is located on the right bank of the Sava River at its confluence with the Una river.
-The city has been called “the Athens of the Balkans” because of its historical importance.
-In addition to being the seat of government, Banja Luka is home to the University of Arts in Sarajevo, founded in 1867 by Archduke Franz Ferdinand of Austria.
+It is located on the right bank of the Sava River at its confluence with the Una River.
+The city has been called “the Athens of the Balkans” for its historical significance.
+Banja Luka is not only the seat of government but also home to the University of Arts in Sarajevo.
+This university was founded in 1867 by Archduke Franz Ferdinand of Austria.
 The city’s name comes from the Slavic word banj (“meadow”).

 Atlantic Coast

-Heat and humidity in the Southeast region create a warm, humid zone that stretches from the Atlantic Coast into Texas.
+Heat and humidity in the Southeast create a warm, wet area.
+This zone goes from the Atlantic Coast to Texas.
 Other pretty landmarks here not to miss include the Bishop’s Palace and, a little further out, the Novi Sad Synagogue.

 Lake Ohrid